 - The child may resist, so try to remind them with gentle nudges and make their potty seating time fun through some games, conversations, or tricks.
 You can show them movies, make them blow bubbles, or sing a song while on the seat.

-- Reward them after they’ve peed or pooped in the seat.
+- Reward them after they’ve peed or pooped in the seat, or give them words of approval for a job well done.
 Repeat this for two days and pay close attention to them.
 Poop accidents are meant to happen, and you must be prepared for them.
+Remember not to scold your children for these accidents.

 - As it requires your full attention span for three days, you cannot accommodate this practice into your busy days.
 So, choose a weekend or days when you can focus on this job.